Skip to main content

 grinding14 negative mentions

-• Engaging trading mechanics that allow players to build and manage their own trading empire.
+• Engaging trading mechanics that allow for strategic planning and empire building.

-• The game offers a variety of gameplay styles, allowing players to choose between being a trader or a pirate.
+• Offers a variety of gameplay styles, allowing players to choose between trading, piracy, or a mix of both.

-• The user interface can be confusing and unintuitive, making it difficult for new players to navigate.
+• The user interface is confusing and not intuitive, making it difficult for new players to navigate.

 • gameplay